-You get 3 different mounts with this camera, 2 sticky mounts, and 1 suction.
-We advocate for the suction mounts because the sticky mounts might have an extra-strong adhesive that makes it immovable afterward.
+You get 3 different mounts with this camera, 2 sticky mounts, and 1 suction cup.
+We advocate for the suction cup mounts because the sticky mounts might have an extra-strong adhesive that makes it immovable afterward.

 There is built-in GPS on this camera model which is best in following your route on Google Maps.
 Another great thing about this option is the extremely wide-angle lens at 170 degrees.
 No blind spots, no fuzzy images, just clear and crisp picture.

-- It comes with a FREE MicroSD card.
+- This best dash cam for truckers comes with a FREE MicroSD card.
 It won’t require you to make an additional purchase and run the risk of the camera not reading the card.

 - The loop recording is an automatic process that won’t require you to remember to manually delete older footage.

 - The GPS allows you to keep a close eye on your routes and driving habits.